Terms and Conditions

 4.1.7 If the Client cannot attend a live session, access to recordings (where provided) via the member portal or Google Drive constitutes delivery of that component of the service.

-4.2 Membership & Community Programs
+4.2 Membership & Subscription Programs

 4.2.3 The Business may update, replace, reschedule, or modify membership content, session formats, delivery methods, facilitators, platforms (including Slack, HealthTech.Systems, Google tools), or session frequency with reasonable notice to ensure quality and relevance.